Saint George Cathedral (Novi Sad): History

 An older church in the baroque style began building in 1720, and extended in 1734, during the time of Empress Maria Theresia, Patriarch Arsenije IV Jovanović and Archpriest Visarion Pavlović.
 It was burnt down in a bombing in 1849, during the Revolutions in the Habsburg areas.
 The planning of the present-day church began in 1851, and it was built between 1860 and 1880 on the ruins of the old one, with further renovations and completion by 1905 under design by architect Milan Michal Harminc, during the office of Mitrofan Šević.
 A new tower with new bells from Budapest was added during the rebuilding.

-Features
+Characteristics

 The cathedral is dedicated to Saint George.
-The church interior includes an iconostasis with 33 icons, historical pictures above both choirs, as well as two large throne icons, painted by renowned academic Paja Jovanović, which are considered to be his best ecclesiastical works.
+The church interior includes an iconostasis with 33 icons, historical pictures above both choirs (coronation of Stefan the First-Crowned and Saint Sava pacifying his brothers Stefan and Vukan), as well as two large throne icons of Saint Sava and Virgin Mary, painted by renowned academic Paja Jovanović, which are considered to be his best ecclesiastical works.
 The wall paintings were made by Stevan Aleksić.
 It is one of the foremost monuments of the religious architecture in Novi Sad.

+The Theophany Cross (Богојављенски крст), also known as the Cross of the Holy vow (Заветни крст), located in the church's courtyard is the oldest surviving monuments in Novi Sad, dating back to the 18th century.
+The monument was damaged during the Hungarian revolution of 1848 and was repaired with the financial aid of Marija Trandafil in 1867.
+The monument was originally located at the corner of modern day Zmaj Jovina and Miletićeve streets, before it was moved to its current location in 1956.
+It is made of rose colored marble, with a half a meter tall cross.